 The Anchorage Veterinary Hospital evolved into a mixed practice, providing optimum care to all creatures great and small.
 We also have the privilege of being the appointed veterinary practice to care for the animals at Thrigby Hall Wildlife Gardens, one of the country’s leading breeders of Asian animals and other species.

-For over 20 years The Anchorage Veterinary Hospital has been taking care of all species which are seen at Thrigby Hall Wildlife Gardens, from crocodiles to gibbons, tigers to snow leopards.
-The Anchorage Veterinary Hospital team are privileged to be the appointed practice for Thrigby Hall and who are involved with one of the biggest conservation breeding programs in Asian species.
+For over 20 years The Anchorage Veterinary Hospital has been taking care of all species which are seen at Thrigby Hall Wildlife Gardens, from crocodiles to gibbons and tigers to snow leopards.
+The Anchorage Veterinary Practice team are privileged to be the appointed practice for Thrigby Hall and who are involved with one of the biggest conservation breeding programs in Asian species.

 After years of dedication to the breeding program, Thrigby Hall have successfully bred their two snow leopards and are proud to announce as of July 2015, they have two young cubs.
 Also, in November 2017, Thrigby Hall bred two of their Amur Leopards and welcomed the arrival of three beautiful female cubs.